prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/editor-window/index.en.md

 ## Tracks and Busses

 Just below the rulers is where tracks and busses are displayed.
-In the example below, you can see one bus called _Master_ and one track called _MyTrack_.
+In the example below, you can see one bus called _Master_ and one track called _Voiceover_.
-_MyTrack_ also contains one region which represents an audio file with a drawing of its waveform.
-More information on tracks and busses can be found in the [Creating a Track or Bus](../../creating-tracks-and-busses/) chapter.
+_Voiceover_ also contains one region which represents an audio file with a drawing of its waveform.
+You can find more information on tracks and busses in the [Creating a Track or Bus](../../creating-tracks-and-busses/) chapter.

 ![Ardour Track](en/Ardour6_Track.png?width=30vw)